MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/finance-make-payments-with-bank-data-conversion-service-or-sepa-credit-transfer.md

 After you verify that the bank processed the payments, you can post the payment journal lines.

-## Setting up the AMC Banking 365 Fundamentals extension
+## <a name="setting-up-the-amc-banking-365-fundamentals-extension"></a>Setting up the AMC Banking 365 Fundamentals extension

 Activate the AMC Banking 365 Fundamentals extension to: